Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.md

 This is a fairly complicated format.
 It specifies pretty much the entire content of Ever17, even the behavior of menu screens.

-In short, the visual novel engine of Ever17 is essentially a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine), similar to the [Javascript virtual machines](https://en.wikipedia.org/wiki/JavaScript_engine) in every web browsers, but compared to them, this visual novel engine uses very few [opcodes](https://en.wikipedia.org/wiki/Opcode).
-The engine parses opcodes in script files, then reacts accordingly.
+In short, the visual novel engine of Ever17 is essentially a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine), similar to the [Javascript virtual machines](https://en.wikipedia.org/wiki/JavaScript_engine) in every web browsers, but compared to them, this visual novel engine uses very few [instruction](https://en.wikipedia.org/wiki/Instruction_set_architecture).
+The engine parses instructions in script files, then reacts accordingly.

-An opcode, with or without arguments, is corresponding to an [instruction](https://en.wikipedia.org/wiki/Instruction_set_architecture).
-The engine executes instructions.
+An instruction is the composition of an [opcode](https://en.wikipedia.org/wiki/Opcode) and/or several arguments.

 For example, a script file can have instructions like this (pseudocode as example, not the actual code in the game):